rpm-software-management/dnf/doc/conf_ref.rst

 ``color_list_available_upgrade``
     :ref:`color <color-label>`

     Color of available packages that are newer than installed packages.
+Default is bold,blue.
     The option is used during list operations.

 .. _color_list_installed_extra-label: